DazzleThem/Arduino/Morse/README.md

-This program converts typed messages into morse code.
+BetterMorse is a program converts typed messages into morse code.

   Each letter is a function in the format of let"insert capital letter here"